 Scope note: This property is used to state the (conceptual) belonging of a TX8 Grapheme to a given TX3 Writing System.

 Examples:

-The Latin alphabet (TX3), used to encode the inscription (TX1) on South face of the Arch of Constantine, has item the idel letter “S” (TX8) used in this alphabet to represent the /s/ sound.
+The Latin alphabet (TX3), used to encode the inscription (TX1) on South face of the Arch of Constantine, has item the grapheme <S> (TX8) used in this writing system to represent the /s/ sound.

 In First Order Logic: